 November 22, 2016

-Lake Area Tech Aviation Maintenance Technology Department Supervisor Greg Klein said the intense competition offers a tremendous opportunity for students to demonstrate their aviation maintenance skills and knowledge.
-“Throughout their time at Lake Area Tech, our students work diligently to become the best aviation mechanics possible,” he said.
+Lake Area Technical College Aviation Maintenance Technology Department Supervisor Greg Klein said the intense competition offers a tremendous opportunity for students to demonstrate their aviation maintenance skills and knowledge.
+“Throughout their time at Lake Area Technical College, our students work diligently to become the best aviation mechanics possible,” he said.
 “Kyle, Broderick, Steve, and Mark are great representatives of all of our AVM students and I commend them on a job well done.
 I’m very proud of them all.”